-Des Moines University’s proxy server provides students and faculty with free remote access to the Library’s electronic resources for scholarly research.
+Des Moines University’s proxy server provides students and faculty with remote access to the Library’s electronic resources for scholarly research.
 When working off-campus it allows authorized users to electronically access periodical and index databases and full-text resources, and to take advantage of links to DMU resources that have been set up in PubMed.

 Students have access to the Pulse where they may enter their Des Moines University ID and password.
 Once authenticated, the library’s pulse page is accessible under the Academic’s tab.
 Resources to which the library has subscribed are only accessible to students through the Pulse.

 Note: Sites may not be accessible when maintenance is being done, or if the number of users logged in exceeds the number allowed simultaneous access in the license agreement.
 If this happens, a message indicating the problem will appear and the user will need to try again later.
 Firewalls (especially in hospitals) may also interfere with your connections.
 For other problems, you should contact firstname.lastname@example.org and email@example.com.